latest

 Monoline

 A monoline is a lender that deals only in mortgages.
 In other words, it's got one (mono) line of products.
 Monoline lenders are generally not deposit-taking and they don't have branches.
 They tend to originate loans mainly through mortgage brokers.
-Examples of monoline lenders include First National, Merix Financial and
+Examples of monoline lenders include First

-Neutral rate
+Neutral Rate

 The "neutral rate" is the theoretical monetary policy rate that keeps the economy operating at full capacity with no inflation pressure.
 In other words, it's the overnight rate that is considered to be neither stimulative nor restrictive for the economy.
-When the policy rate is neutral, inflation is stable at
+When the policy rate is neutral,

 NHA MBS